Integration & setup

 Adhese Gateway and Direct Ad Server

-Gateway and Ad Server work entirely server-side, keeping all client implementations as simple as possible to avoid exposing business rules and configuration.
-This allows for easy integration across many different platforms and devices without the need for complicated development.
+The Gateway and Ad Server operate entirely server-side, ensuring that client implementations remain as straightforward as possible and preventing the exposure of business rules and configuration.
+This allows for straightforward integration across a wide range of platforms and devices, eliminating the need for complex development processes.

 Once implemented, no further client-side changes are required.
-Publishers can enable new demand sources, add or modify the data they share with their partners, and set business rules, multipliers and exceptions through a centralised web application.
-These changes are executed instantly and require no intervention from web administrators or application developers.
+Publishers can use a centralised web application to enable new demand sources, add or modify the data they share with their partners, and set business rules, multipliers and exceptions.
+These changes are executed instantly, without any need for intervention from web administrators or application developers.

 The implementation for using Gateway or Direct Ad Server technologies is the same.
 Below are the links to the various repositories with examples and code.